 To help homeowners prepare for spring, the experts at A&C Pest Management, your Long Island pest management company, have compiled a list of common pests and some of the best ways to keep your garden shed pest-free this season:

 Mice, Rats and Other Rodents:

 Odors attract rodents, so keep anything that gives off a scent in airtight containers.
 Keep trash, bird seed or pet food in only rodent-proof containers.
-Store fire wood away your shed, and keep vegetation and low-hanging tree branches away.
+Store firewood away from your shed, and keep vegetation and low-hanging tree branches away.
 Make sure there are no holes in your shed, especially at ground level.
 Inspect your shed for any open cracks and crevices, keeping in mind mice can get through openings as small as a quarter of an inch.
 Fill them with wire mesh and sheet metal or concrete to prevent rodents from getting inside.
 Consider insulating, especially if the shed is wood.
-Fiberglass is good, but be sure it’s covered with kraft paper, plywood or drywall because mice, rats, squirrels and other rodents make nests out of loose fiberglass.
+Fiberglass is good, but be sure it’s covered with kraft paper, plywood or drywall because mice, rats, squirrels, and other rodents make nests out of loose fiberglass.